Keyboard shortcuts

 seq wallclock_ms observer_ns spawn agent_pid child_pid mode program source template_len chain

-Emitted at the moment a recovery child is fork(2) + execvp(2)’d. mode ∈ {exec, shell}; program is the path actually invoked (/bin/sh for shell mode, argv[0] for exec mode); source is either the literal "inline" or the path-string for --recovery-cmd-file / --recovery-exec-file.
-The command template itself is not logged — it may contain secrets, and the source path is already auditable.
+Emitted at the moment a recovery child is fork(2) + execvp(2)’d. mode is always "exec" (shell mode was permanently removed); program is argv[0]; source is either the literal "inline" (for --recovery-exec) or the path-string for --recovery-exec-file.
+The full argv is not logged — it may contain secrets, and the source path is already auditable.

 complete